Andon-ov/Python-Web-Framework-Individual-Project/README.md

-# Python Web Framework Individual Project - Culinary Recipes
+# Culinary Recipes - Restaurant Menu Management System

 This guide outlines the steps to set up your individual project for managing culinary recipes using a Python web framework.
 The project involves cloning a GitHub repository, configuring a virtual environment, setting up a database, and creating a superuser.